xenial-io/Xenial.Blog/_drafts/2020-06-24-tasty-delicious-dotnet-testing.md

 }
 ```

-I can image there a lot of syntactic sugar that makes that kind of scenario easier, by just importing another *dialect* of tasty let's name it `using static Xenial.TastyBehavior`.
+I can imagine a lot of syntactic sugar that makes this kind of scenarios easier, by just importing another *dialect* of tasty let's name it `using static Xenial.TastyBehavior`.
 That would result in a different method of building the testing tree and *execution engine* under the hood.
 Without loosing the control over the engine.

-The same will go for unit tasting where parallel test execution and random execution order should be used to look into race conditions or hidden state.
-Think of this as like `using static Xenial.UnitTasty`.
+The same will go for unit*tasting* - make this phrase a thing! -  where parallel test execution and random execution order should be used to look into race conditions or hidden state.
+Think of this as like `using static Xenial.UnitTasting`.
 This will execute all tests inside this file as unit tests, in randomized and parallel order.
 The syntax will mirror the normal `Tasty` one but applies additional attributes on the `Describe` and `It` methods.

 #### Code coverage and test impact analysis